|Revised||July 17, 2019|

 - Frequency of Use: A group that is not directly affiliated with the College may use College facilities no more than six (6) times per year.

-- Fees: The College may set reasonable fees for the use of its facilities and shall deposited said fees in an institutional account to recover expenses for support services, and overhead.
-Categories of fees include: Facility use Fees (overhead), Custodial Fees, Technical Support Fees, Telecommunications Fees (satellite downlink), and Security Fees.
+- Fees: The College may set reasonable fees for the use of its facilities and shall deposit said fees in an institutional account to recover expenses for support services, and overhead.
+Categories of fees include: Facility Use Fees (overhead), Technical Support Fees, Telecommunications Fees (satellite downlink), and Security Fees.
 The following provisions apply:

 - The College may waive the facility use fees for governmental agencies, public education institutions, or local non-profit organizations provided that no such services are required of the College and the agency or organization does not directly or indirectly charge attendees for the event nor for the use of the facility for fundraising purposes.

 - Exceptions to the fee schedule and limitations on frequency of use may be made by the College.
 In such cases of extended use, new fees may be negotiated; however the use must have a public benefit and be consistent with the mission of the College.

 - Liability and Insurance: Any group scheduling facilities on campus must have its own insurance to cover any property or materials it brings to the campus.
 The College will not assume responsibility for damage or loss to such property.
 The College assumes no liability for injury incurred by any member of such a group while engaged in a group activity on College property.
 The President or designee may, on a case-by-case basis, require a group to secure and present a certificate of insurance evidence coverage in such amount that the College may require based upon the activity.
 The College must be named on the policy, or by appropriate endorsement to the policy, as an additional insured.

 - Materials: Blue Ridge Community College will not provide charts, markers, or other instructional materials for visiting groups.